dutymate/mongo2dynamo/README.md

   --mongo-collection your_collection \
   --dynamo-endpoint your_endpoint

-# With custom table name
+# With custom table name and MongoDB filter
 mongo2dynamo apply \
   --mongo-host localhost \
   --mongo-port 27017 \